 Dealing with stress is tough.
 Sometimes, it can get overwhelming.

-Whether you are overworking yourself or juggling too many responsibilities, such as work, family or school, there is a solution.
-These 5 tips will help you cope with too much stress in your life:
+Whether you are overworking yourself or juggling too many responsibilities, such as work, family or school, there’s a solution.
+These 5 tips will help you cope with too much stress in your life.

 When we are overworked or dealing with too much stress, the first thing we compromise is our sleep.
 You may be staying up late to finish an important deadline or catering to your child’s needs, but the only way you will be able to take care of these responsibilities is to first invest in yourself.

 Without the proper amount of sleep, you may start to feel groggy and you may end up becoming grumpier than usual.
-You may even subject yourself to being more prone to catching a cold, or worse yet, something that you cannot recover from.
+You may even subject yourself to being more prone to catching a cold or worse yet, something that you can’t recover from.

 Jeopardizing your health can impact all areas of your life, not only your relationships with your loved ones, but also your well-being and your career.
-To minimize these risks, shoot for eight hours of sleep a night.
-“Tossing and turning, or having your sleep interrupted can still leave you tired and fatigued as well and may be a sign of an underlying sleep disorder,” said Dr. Dasgupta.
+To minimize these risks, shoot for 8 hours of sleep a night.
+“Tossing and turning or having your sleep interrupted can still leave you tired and fatigued as well and may be a sign of an underlying sleep disorder,” Dasgupta adds.
 Talk to your physician if you’re having trouble getting restful sleep.

 2. Get moving.